CrossFit Games: Carson, California era

 In 2011, the open participation Sectionals were replaced by an online qualification called the Open.
 In the first year of the Open, 26,000 athletes signed up to compete.
 Participation in the Open steadily increased, rising from 69,000 in 2012 to 209,585 in 2014.
 The Open has since been described as the largest participatory sporting event in the world, reaching a peak of 415,000 participants in 2018.
 The number of registered athletes in the Open declined in the next two years down to 239,106 in 2020, which may be due to changes of the 2019 Games and the scheduling of the 2020 Open, but has steadily increased in the following years, to over 323,000 in 2023.

 In 2015, the qualification format was reorganized from 17 Regionals to eight "Super-Regionals".
 Each Super-Regional included qualifiers from two or three of the previously defined regions, with a total of 40 or 50 athletes participating at each event.
+From these Super-Regionals, 40 men, 40 women, and 40 teams went on to participate at the Games.